Killing of Michael Ovsjannikov: Trial

-The investigators in charge and the state prosecutor's office cited the available protocol of the federal police officers to show that Harrison had been read his rights and denied using coercion or force, but did state that in accordance with article 112 of the German Code of Criminal Procedure (StPo), remand is a valid and typical option in homicide investigations.
+The investigators in charge and the state prosecutor's office cited the available protocol of the state officers to show that Harrison had been read his rights and denied using coercion or force, but did state that in accordance with article 112 of the German Code of Criminal Procedure (StPo), remand is a valid and typical option in homicide investigations.
 It was clarified by the court that Harrison was not actively threatened, but that he still "felt pressured" and believed there would be punishment in case of non-cooperation.

 The confession had been separately recorded in two ways, in audio and on video.
 The initial transcript was created using an dictation machine, and contained a translation of the entire confession, but the remainder of the interrogation was only partial and also in German.
 The English translations of the officers' questions through OSI investigator Denise W., as well as the original wording of Harrison's responses were thus not recorded.
 In the video confession, made just after the initial statement, the lead investigator told Harrison "So he [the other officer] will repeat the advisement as subject.
 And the allegation is, allegation of homicide." and "Last night, at the event, a person passed away during the incident, and we are going to ask some questions about this", both of which were answered with "yes" by Harrison.
 Harrison's lawyer claimed that the contents of either the transcript or video were irrelevant and insisted that his client had been misinformed about his rights at the very beginning of his interrogation.
 The video did reveal that despite earlier mention of homicide, one of the American investigators, Angelo M., had mistakenly read Harrison the rights for aggravated assault with intent to do grievous bodily harm during this second time.
 Similarly, in the notice of suspect rights signed by Harrison, there were instances were the English language fields had been left blank, such as the "criminal provisions/charges" field, which read "Verdacht Tötungsdelikt" ("suspicion of homicide") in the German line, but lacked a written English translation.